crisu83/capthatflag/README.md

 - Maintains the state of the game
 - Can be serialized into JSON
 - Serialized objects are passed over the network
+- CommonJS modules packaged using glue.js for the client

 ### Gameplay